rednafi/digressions/_posts/python/2020-06-03-python-configs.md

 >>> DevConfig(ENV_STATE='dev', APP_CONFIG=AppConfig(VAR_A=33, VAR_B=22.0), REDIS_PASS='ubuntu', REDIS_HOST='127.0.0.1', REDIS_PORT=4000)
 ```

 Notice how your injected `REDIS_PASS` has appeared in the printed config class instance.
+Although I injected `DEV_REDIS_PASS` into the environment variable, it appeared as `REDIS_PASS` inside the `DevConfig` instance.
+This is convenient because you won't need to change the name of the variables in your codebase when you change the environment.
 To understand why it printed an instance of the `DevConfig` class, refer to the [FactoryConfig](#factoryconfig) section.

 #### DevConfig

-`DevConfig` class inherits from the `GlobalConfig` class and it defines additional variables specific to the development environment.
+`DevConfig` class inherits from the `GlobalConfig` class and it can define additional variables specific to the development environment.
 It inherits all the variables defined in the `GlobalConfig` class.
+In this case, the `DevConfig` class doesn't define any new variable.

+The nested `Config` class inside `DevConfig` defines an attribute `env_prefix` and assigns `DEV_` prefix to it.
+This helps Pydantic to read your prefixed variables like `DEV_REDIS_HOST`, `DEV_REDIS_PORT` etc without you having to explicitly mention them.

 #### ProdConfig

-`ProdConfig` class also inherits from the `GlobalConfig` class and it defines additional variables specific to the production environment.
-Like `DevConfig`, it also inherits all the variables defined in the `GlobalConfig` class.
+`ProdConfig` class also inherits from the `GlobalConfig` class and it can define additional variables specific to the production environment.
+It inherits all the variables defined in the `GlobalConfig` class.
+In this case, like `DevConfig` this class doesn't define any new variable.

+The nested `Config` class inside `ProdConfig` defines an attribute `env_prefix` and assigns `PROD_` prefix to it.
+This helps Pydantic to read your prefixed variables like `PROD_REDIS_HOST`, `PROD_REDIS_PORT` etc without you having to explicitly mention them.

 #### FactoryConfig